korginc/logue-sdk/websim/README.md

 ``

 # how to compile to wasm and test in browser
-Inside your normal project directory, instead of `make instal` which creates a hardware specific unit file, run
+Inside your normal project directory, instead of `make install` which creates a hardware specific unit file, run

 ``
 make wasm